The Scream (album): Recording, music and lyrics

-McKay co-wrote most of the songs.
-Only "Carcass" dated from the band's time with Peter Fenton, their guitarist from January to July 1977.
-Siouxsie wanted the Banshees' music to be "cinematic"; Bernard Herrmann's score to Alfred Hitchcock's Psycho inspired the music of "Suburban Relapse", where the guitars echo the knife-screeching violins of the famous shower scene.
-Joy Division's drummer Stephen Morris noted in his autobiography that the Banshees used "the bass-led rhythm" and their drummer "Kenny Morris played mostly toms".

 Title and sleeve

 The title of the album was in part inspired by the 1968 film The Swimmer (starring Burt Lancaster), in which main character, Neddy Merrill, intended to swim home, using open-air pools.
 Climbing over garden fences, from pool to pool, his journey put him into a state of mental and physical exhaustion, and in the end, Goddard said, "all Neddy Merrill could think to do was scream, [...] as a scream of exhausted jubilance after a troubled, arduous journey".

 The idea for the cover was Siouxsie's.
 Photographer Paul Wakefield met with her and the band to discuss the project.
 Wakefield later said:

-"The idea was to shoot disquieting and unnerving images underwater in a swimming pool – you can't scream underwater.
+The idea was to shoot disquieting and unnerving images underwater in a swimming pool – you can't scream underwater.
 I wanted to be able to completely control the lighting, and so an indoor pool was the only option.
 I scouted quite a few pools, but when I saw this pool in the YMCA in Central London, which was dark blue tiled with light blue lane stripes instead of the normal reverse colours, I knew it was the ideal location.
 I wanted to give it an eerie underwater night-time feel, and this setting was perfect.
 We used a number of 1000K and 2000K lights around the pool edge.
-I used schoolkids as models and they pretty well ran riot".
+I used schoolkids as models and they pretty well ran riot.

 Release

 More than one month prior to its release, DJ John Peel broadcast the album on BBC radio 1 from an advance copy on a cassette, from the beginning to end, with no interruptions.
 "That's the one boys and girls,' he says when it's over.
 'That's the one.'"

 The Scream was released on 13 November 1978.
 It was an almost instant commercial success, peaking at No. 12 on the UK Albums Chart.

 The Scream was reissued on CD in the UK on 27 October 2005 as part of Universal's Deluxe Edition series.
 The new edition featured a remastered version of the album on the first disc, while the second disc contained demo and live tracks together with the singles from that period.
-A single-disc edition of the reissue was released in 2007.
+A single-disc edition of the reissue was also released.

 A 180g black vinyl LP reissue of the original edition, mastered from the original ¼ inch tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.